 The Consortium for Critical Interdisciplinary Studies (CCIS) announces a new interdisciplinary minor and concentration in Feminist/Intersectional Science and Technology Studies (F/ISTS).
-Science and Technology Studies (STS, also sometimes referring to “Science, Technology, and Society”) is a capacious and inherently interdisciplinary academic field that investigates the intimate entanglements between the technical and social dimensions of science, technology, and medicine.
+Science and Technology Studies (STS) is a capacious and inherently interdisciplinary academic field that investigates the intimate entanglements between the technical and social dimensions of science, technology, and medicine.
 Understanding this interplay is central to addressing many of the most pressing problems of our times, such as struggles around vaccination, climate justice and environmental racism, health disparities, digital surveillance, and the growing mistrust in “science” as a domain of authority.
 F/ISTS is a focused approach to Science and Technology Studies (STS) that homes in on the reciprocal relations between techno-scientific knowledge and practices, on the one hand, and gender, race, class, and other intersecting axes of power, on the other.

 - Examine the role of cultural, ethical, social, political and economic factors in determining the norms, values and meanings of scientific, technological and medical practices.

 - Understand the ways in which the production and applications of science, technology and medicine shape and are shaped by knowledge and beliefs about gender, race, class, and sexuality.

 - Situate techno-scientific and biomedical discourses within local, national, and transnational contexts.

 - Situate their own relations to science, medicine, and technology within structures of power and cultural-historical forces.

 - Contribute to feminist, historical, and decolonial accounts of contemporary biomedicine and techno-science.